Best U.S. Dollar Credit Cards In Canada For 2026

 Compare top U.S. dollar credit cards by Genius Rating

-To determine our Genius Ratings, we examine over 126 features of each credit card, broken into seven main categories.
-We give extra weight to fees, insurance, and rewards categories since we’re focusing on U.S. dollar credit cards, and it’s these features that can really make a card stand out.
+To determine our Genius Ratings, we examine more than 126 features of each credit card across 7 main categories.
+When focusing on U.S. dollar credit cards, we give more weight to the fees, insurance, and rewards categories.
+These features can really make a card stand out.

-We then run them through our algorithm, which generates a Genius Rating score out of five.
+We then run them through our algorithm, which generates a Genius Rating score out of 5.
+This is how we weighted the categories for U.S. dollar credit cards:

 Here's how the top U.S. dollar cards compare when arranged by Genius Rating: